the wing of a plane flying over Hartsfield Jackson International Airport

 A third-party flight tracking app is also very helpful to have when traveling.
 Not only can you check things like airport delays and weather but you can check the conditions at the airport where your plane is coming from and track that inbound airplane.

 If you discover your inbound plane is delayed, or even cancelled, then you’ll know right away to start preparing of a flight schedule change.
 This is crucial in rebooking and getting help as soon as possible.
-FlightAware is a great free resource and the app I use all the time.
-I’ve also read good things about Flighty but it’s only available for iOS.
-(I’m an Android user).
+FlightAware is a great free resource and an app I use all the time.

 8. Call the Airline Directly

-If the next flight is full, the situation becomes more challenging.
-While some airlines may rebook you on partner airlines, others, like Frontier, don’t offer this option because they don’t have partners.
+If the next flight is full, then the situation becomes more challenging.
+While some airlines might rebook you on partner airlines, others, like Frontier, don’t have this option because they don’t have partners.

 For instance, with my Maui flight, Delta rescheduled our flight for the next morning and attempted to repair the plane.
 When they weren’t successful, they booked us on an existing flight to Honolulu, with a connecting flight from Honolulu to Maui on Hawaiian Airlines, their partner.